One of the greatest components of a lobster is claw meat. However, to get the most out of them, don’t cook them for too long or too short.

 - To take the claw from the grill, use tongs.
 Allow time for cooling.

 This appears to be a promising strategy.
 Roasting will heat the lobster through, cooking it while also evaporating some of its extra moisture, rather than diluting and washing away the delicious chemicals in the lobster’s meat.
-Meat that is highly flavorful should be the end result.
+Highly flavorful meat should be the result.

 Roasting a lobster in the oven at 135°F results in incredibly aromatic meat with a considerably more intense, sweeter flavor.
 Roasting takes longer to cook than steaming or boiling, resulting in more evenly cooked meat.